bytecodealliance/cargo-component/README.md

 <strong>A <a href="https://bytecodealliance.org/">Bytecode Alliance</a> project</strong>

   <p>
-    <strong>A cargo subcommand for build WebAssembly components according to the <a href="https://github.com/WebAssembly/component-model/">component model proposal</a>.</strong>
+    <strong>A cargo subcommand for building WebAssembly components according to the <a href="https://github.com/WebAssembly/component-model/">component model proposal</a>.</strong>
   </p>

   <p>